Fans group slams Spain over 'ultras' crackdown

 MADRID Europe's main fans group has criticised Spain over new measures designed to crack down on violent and abusive supporters' groups known as "ultras", labelling them "short-sighted" and warning of "fatal consequences".

-La Liga clubs, Spanish soccer authorities and the government have vowed to banish ultras from stadiums and their surroundings after a Deportivo La Coruna fan was killed in apparently organised fighting near Atletico Madrid's stadium before a league game on Nov.
+La Liga clubs, the Spanish soccer authorities and the government have vowed to banish ultras from stadiums and their surroundings after a Deportivo La Coruna fan was killed in apparently organised fighting near Atletico Madrid's stadium before a La Liga game on Nov.
 30.

 As well as banning known ultras groups, fans who sing offensive chants in stadiums are also being targeted.